-- Series Five-G issued June 2000 in the amount of \$23,000,000.
-The proceeds were used for the construction of a 63,000 square foot academic and dining facility, for the construction of a 100-bed apartment-style student residence, and for improvements of bridges, walkways, plantings and lighting on and near Lyman Lakes on the College campus. - Series Six-D issued April 2005 in the amount of \$31,460,000.
-The proceeds were used for the construction and furnishing of a townhouse for student occupancy, for the acquisition of real estate near campus, and for refinancing the Series Three-L1 and Four-N Bonds. - Series Six-T issued December 2008 in the amount of \$19,665,000.
-The proceeds were used for the construction of student housing consisting of two adjacent four-story buildings with approximately 230 beds, and to acquire, construct and equip utility infrastructure improvements to provide backup electrical generation for the campus. - Series Seven-D issued June 2010 in the amount of \$30,455,000.
-The proceeds were used for the construction of the Carleton Arts Union and an auxiliary art studio warehouse on the campus.
+- Series Six-D issued April 2005 in the amount of \$31,460,000.
+The proceeds were used for the construction and furnishing of a townhouse for student occupancy, for the acquisition of real estate near campus, and for refinancing the Series Three-L1 and Four-N Bonds. - Carleton Series 2017 issued May 2017 in the amount of \$124,900,000.
+The proceeds were used for the construction of several campus buildings, various utility infrastructure improvements, to refund Series Five-G, Series Six-T and Series Seven-D Bonds and pay for costs of issue.